 Case Studies

-Selected delivery work across AI systems, backend architecture, and retrieval pipelines for technical teams.
+Selected delivery work across AI systems, backend architecture, and retrieval pipelines for companies building serious software.

 Selected work